 Contents:

-- Carer’s Allowance and State Pensions
+- Doers Carer’s Allowance Affect The State Pension?

-- Can I get Carer’s Allowance instead of my state pension?
+- Can I Get Carer’s Allowance Instead of My State Pension?

-- Can I get Carer’s Allowance if my partner receives a state pension?
+- Can I Get Carer’s Allowance if My Partner Receives a State Pension?

-Carer’s Allowance is a government benefit available to anyone that provides unpaid care for someone for more than 35 hours per week, and earns less than £128 a week after tax.
-Read our full guide to Carer’s Allowance to get a full breakdown of the eligibility requirements, how to apply, and what you can recieve.
+Carer’s Allowance is a government benefit available to anyone who provides unpaid care for someone for more than 35 hours per week and earns less than £151 a week after tax.
+You can get up to £81.90 per week (rising to £83.30 per week on the 7th of April 2025), paid every four weeks, if you meet the eligibility conditions.

-There is no upper age limit to Carer’s Allowance, which means that even if you are retired, you could still receive this benefit if you are providing unpaid care for someone else.
 However, with that said, Carer’s Allowance payments do typically stop when you reach retirement age.
 This is because you would normally start to be paid your State Pension – which no longer qualifies you for your Carer’s Allowance due to overlapping benefits rules.
+This is why it’s vitally important to understand how your State Pension and Carer’s Allowance can impact one another.

 - State Pension

-- contributory Employment and Support Allowance
+- Contributory Employment and Support Allowance

-- Incapacity Benefit
+- Incapacity Benefits

 - Maternity Allowance

-- Bereavement or widow’s benefits
+- Bereavement or Widow’s Benefits

 - Severe Disablement Allowance